-Kimpton Ltd. are a family-owned Wirral based company, and we believe in leading the thinking through our corporate and social responsibility.
-We also back this up with the way we act.
+Kimpton Ltd. is a family-owned Wirral based company, and we believe in leading the thinking through our corporate and social responsibility.
+We were doing this years before the term had even been invented because we believe it’s the right way for any business to behave.
+So, we back our words up with the way we act.
 Since the business was formed in 1963, we have striven to be a force for good in supporting our customers, our team and the area in which we live and work.

 We are passionate advocates of work-based training and experience and actively encourage our team to have a positive impact on the community in which we all live.
 You can download our full Corporate and Social Responsibility Policy here.

 Almost all of our team live and work within Wirral.
 We have offered work experience to many Wirral school children and undergraduates.
 We have recruited over 100 apprentices within all areas of the business and many still work with us today, some in very senior positions.
 We encourage our team to have a positive impact on the community in which they live.

 At Kimpton Energy Solutions we believe that we should support our local charities and community groups.
 We strive to encourage the next generation in our community to create a positive impact for their future.
 We encourage their involvement, by providing advice and fundraising opportunities.
 Here are just a few of the ways in which we help play our part in the local community:

 As a team, we are involved in many projects in our community and here are some recent examples: